-Building Common Areas (Spaces) are programmed spaces within the building that are not included within the Room or Module except for the Market Style Apartments and the 1+1E Apartments which both include a washer and dryer.
+Building Common Areas (Spaces) are programmed spaces within the building that are not included within the Room or Module except for the Market Style Apartments and the 1+1E Apartments, \4\ and Marines Officer Plan which include a washer and dryer within their plans /4/.
 Laundry facilities, bulk storage, utility space, mail service area, circulation space, multipurpose space, vending areas, public toilets, supply storage rooms, and administration area may make up the common areas (spaces) if permitted for that room or module.